julelang/manual/src/std/math.md

 ```jule
 fn Max(x: f64, y: f64): f64
 ```
-Returns the larger of x or y.
+Returns the larger of x or y\.

 Special cases are:<br>
 ```